-The execution of your contract (signing by both parties) is a key benchmark in government contracting.
+The execution of a contract (signing by both parties) is a key benchmark in government contracting.
 It triggers several events such as the start of the period of performance and the delivery schedule time period.
 Execution begins a billing period start date, and contractual obligations by the government and the contractor.

-You should establish an internal document to your company that contains the pertinent data for the contract and assigns it a unique contract identifier in your business system.
+Establish an internal document to your company that contains the pertinent data for the contract and assigns it a unique contract identifier in your business system.
 This is necessary for billing and cost collection purposes as well as government audits.

 Astute government contractors do not allow effort to proceed or cost to be incurred on a particular contract until such a document is generated, signed, approved and distributed by a company official assigned the duty of releasing the contract for performance.